British unmanned aerial vehicles of World War I: Radio guidance and the Feltham Unit

 During World War One, work started on radio guided weapons at various establishments, such as the experiments of Capt.
 Cyril Percy Ryan at Hawkcraig Experimental Station (H.M.S.
 Tarlair).
 However, as control by the Munitions Inventions Department over military research was introduced, a centre for the Royal Flying Corps radio guided weapons was established.
 This was the secret Experimental Works in Feltham.
 The focus of their work was radio guided systems but the unit also assisted with other tasks.
 They were involved in testing the Pomeroy bullet and George Constantinescu's synchronization gear.
 They provided 'distractions' for the Zeebrugge raid and its Commanding Officer Archibald Low, travelled to France and into neutral Spain during the war to debunk reports of 'fantastic' weapons.
 Low had at least 30 specialists under his command at Feltham supported by their contractors and suppliers.
 They had motor transport and military and police security.
-Their balloon facility was used to conducted radio reception experiments and they tested their equipment using aircraft with trailing aerials.
+Their balloon facility was used to conduct radio reception experiments and they tested their equipment using aircraft with trailing aerials.
 Low was a qualified RFC observer.
 His officers included his second in command Henry Poole, his radio engineer George Whitton, the talented inventor Ernest Bowen and the carburation specialist Louis Mantell.

 Low was commended for this work by a number of senior officers including Sir David Henderson (the wartime commander of the RFC) and Admiral Edward Fitzherbert (Director of Mines and Torpedoes).
 Sir Henry Norman (Chairman of the War Office Committee on Wireless Telegraphy and at this time the Munitions Inventions Department's permanent attaché to the French Ministry of Inventions.) wrote to Low in March 1918, saying "I know of no man who has more extensive and more profound scientific knowledge, combined with a greater gift on imaginative invention than yourself."

 Their work had started in 1915 at the commercial motor garage business owned by Henry Poole, in Chiswick.
 During 1916 the development showed such promise that the RFC established their secret Experimental Works in premises commandeered from the Davis Paraffin Carburettor Company and the Duval Composition Company, in the old Ivory Works in Feltham.
 Later these Experimental Works were moved to Low's premises at 86 High Street, Feltham where all the Navy work was also carried out in 1918.